The Pulse of K-Entertainment

 0

-#K-Drama#JTBC#2026 K-Drama#Go Youn-jung#Kim Hee Ae#Korean Drama#Ahn Hyo-seop#Gold Digger#Final Table#We Are All Trying Here#Koo Kyo Hwan#Ji Sung
+#K-Drama#JTBC#2026 K-Drama#Go Youn-jung#Kim Hee Ae#Korean Drama#Ahn Hyo-seop#Gold Digger#We Are All Trying Here#Koo Kyo Hwan#Final Table#Ji Sung

 JTBC has dropped its most anticipated slate in recent memory, pulling back the curtain on five original productions scheduled throughout 2026 that position the network as the K-drama destination for viewers craving stories with genuine emotional weight.
-According to Soompi, the broadcaster confirmed the lineup at a March 30 media briefing, spanning body-swap comedy, culinary competition, psychological thriller, and socially charged drama.
+According to JTBC's March 30 lineup briefing, the broadcaster confirmed a slate spanning body-swap comedy, culinary competition, psychological thriller, and socially charged drama.
 Leading the charge is "We Are All Trying Here," the long-awaited follow-up project from screenwriter Park Hae-young, the creative force behind the critically acclaimed "My Liberation Notes."
 The drama will air its premiere episode on April 18, making it the first JTBC title of the year to lock down a broadcast date and stream simultaneously on Netflix.
 Rounding out the network's 2026 ambitions are "Final Table," "Apartment," "The New Employee Chairman Kang," and the Korean reimagining of the British BBC series "Gold Digger," a collection of titles that shows JTBC doubling down on diverse genre storytelling for the global streaming era.

 We Are All Trying Here